 At Blue Raven Solar, we know that many homes do not fall into this “average” category.
 Thus, there’s not a one size fits all solution to the question: how many solar panels do I need?
-That is why the first step in determining how many solar panels your roof will need is knowing how much power your home uses.
+This is why the first step in determining how many solar panels your roof will need is knowing how much power your home uses.

 What Else Determines How Many Panels You’ll Need?

-Type of Panels:
+Type of Panels

 Currently, panels can produce electricity from the sun at a 14-20% efficiency.
 With that in mind, the wattage of solar panels ranges from 170 to about 365 watts.
 For the most part, solar companies offer the 250-watt panels.
 If a 250-watt panel is in the peak sunlight at the perfect angle, it will produce 250 watts of energy per hour.

-Where You Live:
+Where You Live

-Believe it or not, the state that you live in will affect how many solar panels your home will need.
+Believe it or not, the state you live in will affect how many solar panels your home will need.
 This factor is mostly determined by the amount of sun your roof typically receives.
 The United States of America has a wide variety of climates.
 Some states like Arizona, California, Florida, and Hawaii receive a lot of sun, while others like Washington, Oregon, and Maine receive less.
 With that being said, solar panels in the sunnier states will produce more electricity and likely require less panels.

 Alright, So How Many Panels Will You Need?

-Let’s do a step-by-step calculation for a home that uses the American average 909 kWh per month in the city of Orlando, Florida.
+Let’s do a step-by-step calculation for a home that uses the American average 909 kWh per month in the city of Orlando, Florida:

 - You’ll need your home’s monthly kilowatt hour usage: